xIves/scientific_programming/Week_03/exercises/Docker_Jupyter_Datascience_Notebook/HOW_TO_README.txt

         |--apartments_data_prepared.csv
         |--HOW_TO_README.txt

-# To show the available Docker images, in the Terminal Window type:
+# To show the available Docker images, in the Terminal window type:
 docker images

 # To show the running Docker container, in the Terminal Window type: